-For reliability, simplicity of implementation and dynamic performance reasons, the following three aims are targeted: First, it is desirable to perform trajectory tracking control of the stator flux vector without the need of a complex observer to track the fundamental component of the stator flux or current in real-time.
-This is one of the advantages of the concept introduced in this paper.
+For reliability, simplicity of implementation and dynamic performance reasons, the following three aims are targeted: First, it is desired to perform trajectory tracking control of the stator flux vector without the need of estimating the fundamental component of the stator flux or current in realtime.
 Second, the controller should have reduced sensitivity to parameter variations and measurement noise.
 Third, fast dynamic control is to be achieved while performing the minimum possible modification of the offline calculated pulse pattern sequences.
 These three objectives are achieved by the controller proposed in this paper.
-The stator flux trajectory controller is generalized, by formulating it as a constrained optimal control problem with a receding horizon policy, i.e. as model predictive control (MPC) [9]-[11].
+The stator flux trajectory controller is generalized, by formulating it as a constrained optimal control problem with a receding horizon policy, i.e. as model predictive control (MPC) [11]-[13].
+We refer to this concept as model predictive pulse pattern control (MP3C).

 Specifically, a prediction horizon of finite length in time is used and the switching instants of the pulse pattern are shifted such that a stator flux error is corrected within this horizon.
 From the end of the horizon onwards, steady-state operation is assumed.
 The underlying optimization problem is solved in real-time, yielding a sequence of optimal control actions over the horizon.
 Only the first control action of this sequence is applied to the drive system, in accordance with the so-called receding horizon policy.
 At the next sampling instant, the control sequence is recomputed over a shifted horizon, thus providing feedback and robustness to model inaccuracies.
 A long horizon also renders the controller less susceptible to measurement noise.
-The receding horizon policy is illustrated in Fig. 3.
+The receding horizon policy is illustrated in Fig. 2.